-We discuss several challenges of integrating SIMDRAM in a real system, and how we address them: (1) data layout and how SIMDRAM manages storing the data required for in-DRAM computation in a vertical layout (§5.1); (2) ISA extensions for and programming interface of SIMDRAM (§5.2); (3) how SIMDRAM handles page faults, address translation, coherence, and interrupts (§5.3); (4) how SIMDRAM manages computation on large amounts of data (§5.4); (5) security implications of SIMDRAM (§5.5); and (6) current limitations of the SIMDRAM framework (§5.6).
+We discuss four key challenges of integrating SIMDRAM in a real system, and how we address them: (1) data layout and how SIMDRAM manages storing the data required for in-DRAM computation in a vertical layout (§5.1); (2) ISA extensions for and programming interface of SIMDRAM (§5.2); (3) how SIMDRAM manages computation on large amounts of data (§5.3); (4) security implications of SIMDRAM (§5.4).
+In the definitive version of the paper [49], we discuss how we address other key integration challenges, including: (1) how SIMDRAM handles some of the major system challenges such as page faults, address translation, coherence, and interrupts; (2) the current limitations of SIMDRAM.